-The first methodological step of this project consists in carrying out an accurate bibliographic research on the selected topic (hotspots of interactions between cetaceans and marine litter in the ACCOBAMS area) using the main research platform used for scientific publications (Scopus, PubMed, Google Scholar, etc.) and also grey literature (e.g. project's reports).
-This chapter will be supported by info-graphic material obtained from the data elaboration at the end of the bibliographic research set at June 2022.

-The summary of each study has been reported under the title of the paper and the list of authors.
+The first methodological step of this document consists in carrying out an accurate bibliographic research on the selected topic (hotspots of interactions between cetaceans and marine litter in the ACCOBAMS area) using the main research platform used for scientific publications (Scopus, PubMed, Google Scholar, etc.) and also grey literature (e.g. project's reports).
+The summary of each study has been reported under the title of the paper and the list of authors in Annex 2.